 - 1. Names, addresses, telephone numbers, fax numbers and e-mail addresses (if available) of the site owner, applicant, and person(s) or firm(s) preparing the plan. - 2.
 Name of the subdivision or site plan. - 3.
 Location of the land/site under consideration including tax map and lot numbers and address. - 4.
 Title, date, north arrow, and scale, to be less than or equal to 1"=50 feet. - 5.
 Locus map of vicinity of the site, at a scale of 1"=1,000 feet, detailing public street system in the vicinity of the site. - 6.
 Tax map reference, names, and addresses of all owners of record of abutting parcels. - 7.
 Natural and man-made features including watercourses, wetlands, tree lines, stonewalls and vegetative cover, topographic features in 2 foot intervals, and other environmental features which are significant to the design process. - 8.
 Surveyed property lines including angles and bearings, distances, monument locations and size of the entire parcel in acres and square feet.
 Said plan must be attested by a certified land surveyor licensed in the State of New Hampshire. - 9.
 Total area of wetlands to be disturbed or filled within local, state, or federal jurisdiction. - 10.
 Areas and size of proposed cuts and fills. - 11.
 Location of all proposed structural and vegetative erosion and sediment control measures (both during and after construction phase). - 12.
 Identification of all permanent erosion and sediment control measures. - 13.
 Total area of disturbed soils. - 14.
 Location of all existing and proposed easements. - 15.
 Structures, roads, utilities, earth stockpiles, equipment storage, and on site stump disposal locations. - 16.
-For all lots, a Site Specific Soils Map shall be provided and prepared by a certified soil scientist in accordance with the standards outlined in Site Specific Soil Mapping Standards for New Hampshire and Vermont, as prepared by the Society of Soil Scientists of Northern New England, 1999 or amended.
-Any cover letters or explanatory data provided by the certified soil scientists shall also be submitted. - 17.
-All floodplain information, including contour limit of the one hundred year flood elevation, based upon the most recent Flood Insurance Rate Map, as prepared by Federal Emergency Management Agency (FEMA).
+All floodplain information, including contour limit of the one hundred year flood elevation, based upon the most recent Flood Insurance Rate Map, as prepared by Federal Emergency Management Agency (FEMA). - 17.
+Narrative section including:

-- 18. Narrative section including: - a) A detailed description of the construction sequence including a schedule indicating the start and completion dates of the measures; - b) An earth movement schedule; - c) A description of temporary and permanent vegetative measures including seeding specifications; - d) A description of all structural erosion and sedimentation control devices with a detailed drawing of each; - e) A proposed schedule for inspections and maintenance of all site measures; - f) Identification of all permanent erosion and sedimentation control measures and a schedule and description for maintenance; - g) Calculations showing volume, peak discharge, and velocity of present and future runoff; and, - 19.
+- a) A detailed description of the construction sequence including a schedule indicating the start and completion dates of the measures; - b) An earth movement schedule; - c) A description of temporary and permanent vegetative measures including seeding specifications; - d) A description of all structural erosion and sedimentation control devices with a detailed drawing of each; - e) A proposed schedule for inspections and maintenance of all site measures; - f) Identification of all permanent erosion and sedimentation control measures and a schedule and description for maintenance; - g) Calculations showing volume, peak discharge, and velocity of present and future runoff; and, - 18.
 A note indicating that all erosion and sediment control measures meet the design standards and specifications set forth in "Stormwater Management and Erosion and Sediment Control for Urban and Developing Areas in New Hampshire", latest edition as amended.